 Examples of creative compression are using compression to create loudness or to add the particular characteristics of the compressor to color the track or mix.
 A little compression on the overall mix can increase headroom when mixing live sound, and compression can help to pull a...

 One of the things that can wreak havoc with a live performance is feedback.
-I'm sure many of you can relate...you are struggling to get the vocal over the insanely loud stage volume and dodging feedback bullets left and right.
+I'm sure many of you can relate... you are struggling to get the vocal over the insanely loud stage volume and dodging feedback bullets left and right.
 While you search frantically with the EQ to figure out which frequency it is, the audience and band is glaring at you.
 Not a pleasant situation to be in.

-For me, at the time the problem was I couldn't identify frequencies.
-That also made it very difficult for me to get things to sound the way I wanted them to.
+When you can’t identify frequencies it can be very difficult to get things to sound the way you want them to.

-I didn't know how to make muddy sounding vocals really shine and pop in the mix.
-I didn't know how to mix so you could hear all of the instruments without them interfering with each other.
+For example, how to make muddy sounding vocals really shine and pop in the mix.
+How to mix so you can hear all of the instruments without them interfering with each other.
 How to make the PA system to work with the room acoustics.

 Are the best sound engineers and producers born with better hearing, a pair of ‘Golden Ears’ as they say?